top of page

 🌩️ A Stormy Start (and a Grumpy Mira)

-Last night was a masterclass in how to not sleep — thunder cracking like an angry sky god, rain hammering down.
+Last night was a masterclass in how to not sleep.
+Thunder cracking like an angry sky god, rain hammering down.

 The day for me kicked off with thunderstorms worthy of Norse mythology.
 No sleep.
 No hike.
 Just a frustrated Mira, pacing around her room in Keswick, side-eyeing the sky like, wow, thanks for nothing, weather gods!
-So I did what any slightly stubborn, waterproof-obsessed hiker would do: sat in my room for two hours, stared at the forecast, and plotted agressively in my head 😅..
+So I did what any slightly stubborn, waterproof-obsessed hiker would do: sat in my room for two hours, stared at the forecast, and plotted aggressively in my head 😅..

 By the time the sky gave up on its tantrum, it was too late for my planned 10-hour hike.
 I pivoted to Ambleside for a shorter mission: Wansfell Pike → Baystones.
 A detour, but still a mission.